MicrosoftDocs/SupportArticles-docs/support/mem/intune/troubleshoot-scep-certificate-delivery.md

 ---
 title: Troubleshoot delivery of Simple Certificate Enrollment Protocol (SCEP) certificates
-description: Troubleshoot the delivery of a certificate to a device from the CA when using SCEP certificate profiles with Intune to deploy certificates. ms.date: 01/30/2020 ms.reviewer: lacranda
+description: Troubleshoot the delivery of a certificate to a device from the CA when using SCEP certificate profiles with Intune to deploy certificates. ms.date: 09/09/2021 ms.reviewer: lacranda
 ---
-# Troubleshoot the delivery of certificates provisioned by SCEP to devices in Microsoft Intune
+# Troubleshooting the delivery of certificates provisioned by SCEP to devices in Microsoft Intune

-Use the information in this article to help you investigate delivery of certificates to devices when you use Simple Certificate Enrollment Protocol (SCEP) to provision certificates in Intune.
+This article gives troubleshooting guidance to help you investigate delivery of certificates to devices when you use Simple Certificate Enrollment Protocol (SCEP) to provision certificates in Intune.
 After the Network Device Enrollment Service (NDES) server receives the requested certificate for a device from the certification authority (CA), it passes that certificate back to the device.

 This article applies to the step 5 of the [SCEP communication workflow](troubleshoot-scep-certificate-profiles.md); delivery of the certificate to the device that submitted the certificate request.